Old Still Film Processing

 Because we don’t charge if a film is blank and because we offer on-line previews so the client is able pick and choose only the pictures they want, we have special motivation to do the best possible work.
 If we don’t get pictures from your film we make no money and the better the quality of the pictures we produce, the more likely a client is to place an order for those pictures.
 Unfortunately along with this system it is impossible to determine an end price until near the completion of an order making payment by checks highly impractical.
 We only take Visa or Master Card for still film processing work.

 For credit card payments, your credit card number will be collected before we begin work but no charges will be placed until shortly before we send you your link to your picture.

 Unlike a normal processing lab that may have one or two large volume processes under their roof we have 12 small volume processes.
 This creates the need to process in batches, mixing chemical and preparing for each process before moving to the next.
 It is not until all the film is developed that scanning begins.
 Once that step is complete then the digital work is done and then the uploading begins.

 Film is processed in regular 8-10 week cycles.
-Film for the next cycle must be in our hands before the beginning of the cycle.
-The next cycle starts on the following date:
+Film for the next cycle must be in our hands by the cutoff date.
+The next cycle cutoff is:

-Galleries for undeveloped film that is in by this day should be available approximately 5 weeks later.
-If an order is placed after previewing your images, it should be shipped in approximately 2-4 weeks.
+Galleries for undeveloped film should be available approximately 5 weeks from the cutoff date.
+If you place an order after previewing your images, it should be shipped in approximately 2-4 weeks.
 Rush processing is available upon request.
+(This is the last cycle before Christmas).
 For further information on our turn-around click here.